Jadoon9/DigitalClock/README.md

 # DigitalClock
-This app displays current time and date.
+This app displays current time, date and day.
-Date method is used to calculate current time, date and day. conditional logic is used. css used for display.
+Javascript Date method is used to calculate current time, date and day.
+Conditional logic is used.
+css used for styling display.